 Connection Heads Information

 Thermistor element connection heads are very sensitive temperature sensors.
-The base element is composed of metal oxide ceramics, and has a relatively low cost.
-Thermistor elements are also the most nonlinear temperature sensors, and have a negative temperature coefficient.
+The base element is composed of metal oxide ceramics and has a relatively low cost.
+Thermistor elements are also the most nonlinear temperature sensors and have a negative temperature coefficient.
 Often, two thermistors are combined to provide a more linear output.

 Screw cap and chain connection heads have threaded caps that screw onto the body of the thermohead, protecting the connection within.
 Often, a chain is used to secure the head on more firmly after it has been screwed on.
 This type offers the advantage of a very secure fitting, even in industrial areas where vibration could be an issue.
 The drawbacks include a somewhat cumbersome disassembly process and the possibility of the threads being stripped if opened and closed often.

 Hinged or latching closures are easy to use and convenient.
 The cap snaps or latches onto the body, protecting the connection within.
-They can be opened and closed easily, and are very useful in situations where the connections need to be inspected or changed regularly.
+They can be opened and closed easily and are very useful in situations where the connections need to be inspected or changed regularly.

-Bolted or screwed on connections are very secure, and provide excellent protection in hazardous environments.
+Bolted or screwed on connections are very secure and provide excellent protection in hazardous environments.
 The only drawback is that tools are required to access the connection point.

 Open head style connection heads do not provide protection for the connection.
 In this style, the wiring is left exposed.
-This style is useful in situations where access to the connections is often, but they are not recommended for hazardous environments, for obvious reasons.
+This style is useful in situations where access to the connections is frequent, but they are not recommended for hazardous environments, for obvious reasons.